ChandruSankar/lets-build-series-repo/first-website/README.md

-# Building and Deploying a Static Webiste to surge.sh using Bootstrap HTML and surge cli
+# Building and Deploying a Static Website to surge.sh using Bootstrap HTML and surge cli

 ## Requirements
   Install the below mentioned dependencies.
 You can click the Download link next to the title of each dependancy to download them.